KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/color_image_correction/brightness_keyframable.rst

      - Description
    * - Intensity
      - Integer
-     - Sets the brightness of the clip.
+     - Sets the intensity of the clip.
 Values range from 0 (completely dark) to 400 (bright colors)

 .. rst-class:: clear-both

 .. note::
-   This brightness effect works differently than the :doc:`/effects_and_filters/video_effects/color_image_correction/brightness` effect.
+   This effect was called *Brightness (keyframable)* before.
+It works differently than the :doc:`/effects_and_filters/video_effects/color_image_correction/brightness` effect.
 At full intensity (400), the clip is not glaringly bright (or white) but just has bright colors.